Policies and Procedures

 Two actions should be taken:

 Instructor Discussion with the student: The instructor and student meet face-to-face as soon as possible to discuss the apparent violation of the AI policy.
 In this meeting, the instructor presents the student with the allegation of academic dishonesty and any evidence supporting that allegation.
-The professor informs the student of any intended sanctions consistent with those specified in the course syllabus.
+The instructor informs the student of any intended sanctions consistent with those specified in their course syllabus.

-If, after this meeting, the instructor believes that no violation had occurred, the allegation(s) will be dropped.
-The case ends here.
+If, after this meeting, the instructor believes no violation occurred, the allegation(s) will be dropped with no further actions taken.

 If the instructor still believes that the AI policy has been violated by the student, he/she/they must complete the Incident Report.
-Once the Incident Report is submitted, the student, the professor, and the AI Chair will receive a letter summarizing the incident and the intended sanction(s).
-Copies are sent to the instructor’s Department Head, the AIC Chair, and the Office of the Academic Affairs to be maintained as part of AIC records.
+Once the Incident Report is submitted, the student, the instructor, and the Academic Integrity Council Chair will receive a letter summarizing the incident and the intended sanction(s).
+Copies are sent to the instructor’s department chair or program coordinator, the Academic Integrity Council (AIC), and the Office of the Academic Affairs to be maintained as part of AIC records.

-If a student chooses not to appeal the instructor’s sanction, the record of the incident is maintained, and the sanction(s) selected by the instructor are recorded.
+If a student chooses not to appeal the instructor’s sanction, the record of the incident is maintained, and the sanction(s) selected by the instructor are applied.

-No appeal to the Department Head: Records are maintained, and the sanction(s) indicated by the instructor is(are) enforced.
+When there is no appeal to the department chair or program coordinator: Records are maintained, and the sanction(s) indicated by the instructor is(are) enforced.

-Appeal to Department Head: Upon receipt of the student’s written appeal, the Department Head will meet separately with the student and with the instructor.
-The Department Head must notify the instructor and the student in writing of his/her/their decision, and must inform the instructor and the student that either may appeal the Department Head’s decision (in writing) to the AIC Chair within fifteen (15) academic days (days when classes are in session) from the date of the Department Head’s letter.
-The Department Head must send a detailed report of his/her/their decision along with pertinent documents to the AIC Chair and the Office of Academic Affairs.
+Appeal to Department Chair or Program Coordinator: Upon receipt of the student’s written appeal, the department chair or program coordinator will meet separately with the student and with the instructor.
+The department chair must notify the instructor and the student in writing of his/her/their decision and must inform the instructor and the student in writing that either may appeal this decision to the AIC chair within fifteen (15) academic days (days when classes are in session) from the date of the department chair's or program coordinator’s letter.
+The department chair or program coordinator must send a detailed report of his/her/their decision along with pertinent documents to the AIC chair and the Office of Academic Affairs.

 No appeal to the Academic Integrity Council: Records are maintained, and the sanction(s) indicated by the instructor is(are) enforced.

-Appeal to the Academic Integrity Council: The Chair of the AIC will assemble a five-member panel of faculty and student members of the Council to hear the appeal, and will notify the student, the instructor, and the Department Head in writing fifteen (15) academic days prior to the proceeding (whenever possible).
-An Academic Integrity Proceeding is an academic process unique to a community of scholars and is not modeled on criminal or civil legal proceedings; however, a student against whom an allegation has been lodged may be accompanied by an advisor (with prior approval from the AIC Chair).
+Appeal to the Academic Integrity Council: Should a student or instructor appeal to the AIC, the chair of the AIC will assemble a five-member panel of faculty and student members of the Council to hear the appeal and will notify the student, the instructor, and the department chair or program coordinator in writing fifteen (15) academic days prior to the proceeding (whenever possible).
+An Academic Integrity Proceeding is an academic process unique to a community of scholars and is not modeled on criminal or civil legal proceedings; however, a student against whom an allegation has been lodged may be accompanied by an advisor (with prior approval from the AIC chair).
 The advisor may be an attorney, but the advisor does not address the panel.

 • No grade-related sanction may be imposed until a student admits misconduct and/or forgoes appeal rights or is found in violation after a formal proceeding.
-The student must be allowed to continue attending the class and completing assignments in which dishonesty has been alleged until the right of appeal has been exhausted.
-The Office of Academic Affairs will send out correspondence throughout the process.
+The student must be allowed to continue attending the class in which dishonesty has been alleged and allowed to complete assignments until the right of appeal has been exhausted.
+While any appeals are in process, the Office of Academic Affairs will send out correspondence keeping those involved informed about the progress of the appeal.

-• If an academic integrity matter has occurred at the end of the semester, the professor must assign an Incomplete (I) in the course until the matter is resolved.
-The Academic Affairs office will send a reminder.
+• If an academic integrity matter has occurred at the end of the semester, the instructor must assign an Incomplete (I) in the course until the matter is resolved.
+The Office of Academic Affairs will send a reminder.

 • A student cannot avoid a failing grade by dropping the course.
-The instructor can impose a sanction of F or XF even if the student drops the class, including drops that occur prior to the no-penalty drop deadline.
-(See below for further information on this process.)
+The instructor can impose a sanction of F even if the student drops the class, including drops that occur prior to the no-penalty drop deadline.
+(See policy for further information on this process.)

 Reporting Academic Dishonesty

 Anyone who has witnessed an apparent act of student academic dishonesty or has information that reasonably leads to the conclusion that such an act has occurred or has been attempted is strongly encouraged to report said act.
-Acts of apparent academic dishonesty that occur in the classroom may be reported directly to the course instructor, the instructor’s Department Head, and/or the instructor’s Associate Dean.
+Acts of apparent academic dishonesty that occur in the classroom may be reported directly to the course instructor, the instructor’s department chair or program coordinator, and/or the instructor’s dean.
 Incidences of apparent academic dishonesty may also be reported directly to the Academic Integrity Council by contacting the Chair of the Council at 417-255-7282.
 Anonymous reports will not be accepted, but the identity of any person reporting a suspected instance of academic dishonesty will be held in strict confidence.

 Academic Integrity records